 The holidays are usually stressful for a lot of pet parents.
 Before finalizing any travel plans, they have to find a safe and suitable home for their pets.
 Your girl can ask friends, family, or neighbors if they’re on the lookout for a pet-sitter.
 And if people are staying home due to the pandemic, she can offer to take care of their pets while they enjoy a staycation!

 If your girl likes kids and is patient with them, she can tutor them virtually and teach them any topic or skill she’s good at.
 There’s no limit to what your girl can teach remotely, as long as she’s passionate about what she’s teaching.
 Online tutoring for school subjects, video games, chess, graphic design, or music lessons are really popular nowadays.

 Even though the coronavirus continues to reshape everyone’s present and future, getting a startup off the ground during the winter break is a great way to build for the future, earn money, and stay busy at home.
 With guidance, perseverance, and an open mind, your girl can be a young CEO just like these girls.
+No matter what age!
 And you can inspire your girl to get started with her own copy of The Startup Squad books.
 For more biz ideas, you and your girl can review our other lists here and here.